 - The GTAP database should be provided in an official GTAP-MRIO format.
 Furthermore, the choice for base years in future updates of the GTAP database should be as closely as possible to the official release of IO data by statistical agencies.
 For many countries, such data is released periodically on a 5-year cycle (e.g. 2010, 2015).
-The JRC-GTAP joint effort in updating the IO tables of EU Member States in the GTAP database is a good opportunity to ensure a better alignment of official statistics and the GTA database.
-More insights and additional documentation as to why the GTAP database may deviate from the values published in the National Accounts would be valuable for users. - The GTAP database could play a pivotal role in the follow-up of the Paris Agreement, given the key data needed for climate-related CGE analysis.
-This follow-up work might need additional requirements such as further sectoral disaggregation, forest cover and management, updates of CO2 and nonCO2 gasses (incl. land use). - We would support more ex-post historical validation exercises of CGE models using the GTAP database.
+The JRC-GTAP joint effort in updating the IO tables of EU Member States in the GTAP database is a good opportunity to ensure a better alignment of official statistics and the GTAP database.
+More insights and additional documentation as to why the GTAP database may deviate from the values published in the National Accounts would be valuable for users. - The GTAP classification should be updated to ISIC Rev.4 (NACE rev.2), accompanied by the elaboration of a common bridge correspondence between the old and the new GTAP classifications. - We would support more ex-post historical validation exercises of CGE models using the GTAP database.
 It is often the case that key parameters (e.g. energy demand and supply elasticities) of these models are not econometrically estimated, and the performance of the model is not contrasted against historical outcomes.
-A revision and possibly new estimation of Armington elasticities to make them more up to date with current economic reality would be very relevant.

-- The need to include non-tariff barriers trade cost equivalents in the GTAP database, for goods and services.
+A revision and possibly new estimation of Armington elasticities at bilateral level to make them more up to date with current economic reality would be very relevant.
+Similarly, the dynamic capital adjustment parameters need to be re-estimated and empirically validated. - The need to include non-tariff barriers trade cost equivalents in the GTAP database, for goods and services.
 Being able to assess the impact of NTBs is of crucial importance for trade policy analysis.
-Similarly, more information on the representation of tariffs by type (specific, mixed, compound, tariff rate quotas with fill rates and rents) would be very useful. - Additional sectoral (e.g. energy-intensive sectors, further disaggregation of the transport equipment sector) and regional disaggregation (e.g. Bosnia Herzegovina, Serbia, Algeria and Libya) and improving the IO of other GTAP countries (such as Turkey).
-The higher level of technological detail in the power sector (e.g. coal-fired, gas-fired, wind, solar, hydro, nuclear, etc.) is already widely used for energy and climate questions on an international and national level.
+Similarly, more information on the representation of tariffs by type (specific, mixed, compound, tariff rate quotas with fill rates and rents) would be very useful.

+The higher level of technological detail in the power sector (e.g. coal-fired, gas-fired, wind, solar, hydro, nuclear, etc.) is already widely used for energy and climate questions on an international and national level and should become a permanent feature of any GTAP release (incl. updates).